freerange/method_log/README.md

 ## Method Log

-Trace the history of an individual method in a git repository.
+Trace the history of an individual method in a git repository (experimental).

-This is a work-in-progress and nowhere near production-ready.

 ### Requirements